rhaefer/harospec/content/home/intro.md

  css_class = ""
 +++

 Data is messy and increasingly complex.
 Using innovative and cost-effective tools, we transform **data** into meaningful **information** for decision-makers.
-Our [services](http://reidhaefer.rbind.io/#services) inform all stages of the analytical process and maintain a strong emphasis data visualization.
+The [services](http://reidhaefer.rbind.io/#services) we offer inform all stages of the analytical process and maintain an emphasis data visualization.
 Our analytical philosophy includes several core tenets:

--- *Analysis should directly inform decision-making* -- -- *Information should be presenting in modern, accessible formats* -- -- *Methodologies should be tranparent and reproducible* -- -- *Tools should be modular and cost-effective* --
+* Analysis should directly inform decision-making
+* Information should be presenting in modern, accessible formats
+* Methodologies should be tranparent and reproducible
+* Tools should be modular and cost-effective

-[Contact](http://reidhaefer.rbind.io/#contact) us for more information and to solicit work.
+[Contact](http://reidhaefer.rbind.io/#contact) us for more information and to solicit service.